json-schema-org/website/pages/CONTRIBUTING-docs.md

 To work on an existing issue, go to the [JSON Schema docs board](https://github.com/orgs/json-schema-org/projects/16) and check all the open issues.

-If the issue you select has no assignees, you can claim the issue by assigning it to yourself and tag @benjagm in the comments to let us know you'll be working on it.
+If the issue you select has no assignees, you can claim the issue by assigning it to yourself and tag @json-schema-org/docs-team in the comments to let us know you'll be working on it.

 If the issue you select has already an assignee, write a comment expressing your interest in collaborating with them.
 The JSON Schema respects the order in which people claim issues, therefore, you will have to check if the assignee is accepting collaborations.